cblearn/cblearn/README.md

 [![Documentation](https://readthedocs.org/projects/ordcomp/badge/?version=latest)](https://ordcomp.readthedocs.io/en/latest/?badge=latest)

-Comparison-based Learning are the Machine Learning algorithms to use, when training data are ordinal comparisons instead Euclidean points.
+Comparison-based Learning are the Machine Learning algorithms to use, when training data are ordinal comparisons instead of Euclidean points.
 Triplet comparisons can be gathered e.g. from human studies with questions like "Which of the following bands is most similar to Queen?".